Could you be on the brink of burnout?

-- Veggie sticks with hummus *Nice idea: line the bottom of your travel mug with hummus and stick your veggie crudités into it vertically before sealing up.
+- Veggie sticks with hummus.
+If you're out and about, line the bottom of your travel mug with hummus and stick your veggie crudités into it vertically before sealing up.

-- Home-made trail mixes using a combination of raw nuts, dried berries, toasted seeds and bran flakes
+- Home-made trail mixes using raw nuts, dried berries and toasted seeds

-- Roasted pumpkin seeds: surprisingly high in protein, ½ cup offers 14 grams
+- Roasted pumpkin seeds.
+These are surprisingly high in protein, just ½ cup offers 14 grams

 - Cheese and grape mini-skewers